How To Prepare For Med School Interviews: Common Questions

 “To nurture a diverse, inclusive community dedicated to alleviating suffering and improving health and well-being for all through excellence in teaching and learning, discovery and scholarship, and service and leadership.” - Harvard Medical School

-“The mission of the Johns Hopkins School of Medicine is to prepare physicians to practice compassionate clinical medicine of the highest standard and to identify and solve fundamental questions in the mechanisms, prevention and treatment of disease, in health care delivery and in the basic sciences.” - John Hopkins University School of Medicine
+“The mission of the Johns Hopkins School of Medicine is to prepare physicians to practice compassionate clinical medicine of the highest standard and to identify and solve fundamental questions in the mechanisms, prevention and treatment of disease, in health care delivery and in the basic sciences.” - Johns Hopkins University School of Medicine

-While both mission statements convey a similar passion for medicine, John Hopkins focuses more on clinical medicine and research, while Harvard focuses on general healthcare and academic medicine.
+While both mission statements convey a similar passion for medicine, Johns Hopkins focuses more on clinical medicine and research, while Harvard focuses on general healthcare and academic medicine.
 You’ll want to find aspects of the medical school’s mission and values that resonate with you.

-In your interview, reference the medical school’s mission statement, and include key phrases to show interviewers you’ve done your research.
+In your interview, reference the medical school’s mission statement and include key phrases to show interviewers you’ve done your research.
 Show them how the university’s mission aligns with your goals by using your supporting evidence.

 Another topic to review is a medical school’s achievements.
 This requires a little more research, but discussing specific achievements in your interview will show the admissions committee you have put in the work to learn whether the school is a good fit for you.